dc15jan-ux/MKavach/6. Retro/retro_final.md

 ## 03. STOP — What to Leave Behind

 ### Fixed Iteration Boundaries Without Mid-Sprint Adjustment
 The engagement was designed around one-week iterations, but mid-sprint scope expansion — particularly adding additional PCAP corroboration in Iteration 2 and extending SAST patch coverage to all three DVWA security levels — pushed work beyond the planned boundaries.
-Future engagements benefit from a lightweight mid-sprint check to redistribute scope before it accumulates at the end.
+Future engagements benefit from a lightweight mid-sprint check to redistribute scope before it accumulates at the end.<br>

+Vague IOC Attribution: Listing IP addresses as indicators without linking them directly to specific packet ranges or confidence scores.
+All IOCs must be explicitly justified.

 ---